AlameenWazz/Plotly-Dash/README.md

 # Plotly-Dash
-Creating Dashboards with Plotly and Workig with Dash
+Creating Dashboards with Plotly and Working with Dash